 Eligible Intervention Types

-While MA organizations have the flexibility to develop their own interventions for the target populations by PBP, benefit changes must be categorized as: (1) reduced cost sharing for high-value services; (2) reduced cost sharing for high-value providers; (3) reduced cost sharing for enrollees participating in disease management or related programs; or, (4) clinically targeted supplemental benefits.
+While MA organizations have the flexibility to develop their own interventions for the target populations by PBP, benefit changes must be categorized as one of the following:

 1. Reduced cost sharing for high-value services.
 This could include elimination or reduction of co-pays, co-insurance, or exemption of a service from the plan deductible, among other options.